kgothatsontsane/agencycentral/README.md

 To learn more about AgencyCentral, take a look at the following resources:

-- [Issues](https://github.com/kgothatsontsane/agencycentral/issues/) - learn about Next.js features and API.
+- [Issues](https://github.com/kgothatsontsane/agencycentral/issues/) - learn about current issues.